 The Michigan Transfer Agreement (MTA) facilitates the transfer of students from community colleges to four-year colleges and universities in Michigan.
 By carefully choosing courses, students may obtain an associate degree from LMC and complete the MTA; however, students do not need to obtain a degree in order to earn the MTA designation.
-Students who would like to request the "Michigan Transfer Agreement Satisfied" statement on their transcript should contact the Records Office for an MTA evaluation.
+Students who would like to request the "Michigan Transfer Agreement Satisfied" statement on their transcript should contact the Records & Registration Department for an MTA requirements, students must

 To fulfill the MTA requirements, students must complete at least 30 credits, with at least a "C" (2.00) grade in each course.
 At least one college-level course must be completed at LMC.
-All credits will be certified by the LMC Records Office according to the following distribution:
+All credits will be certified by the LMC Records & Registration Department according to the following distribution: